 The entry reflects the vintage Nantucket vibe with an antique painted chest, bamboo frame mirror and shell and sailing accessories that inform the cheerful informality of the house.

-When updating the guest house, the owner had seen a painted floor Suzanne Rheinstein had done for her NYC apartment, that she had reproduced for the entire downstairs, unifying the entry, living/dining areas and kitchen with an airy graphic appeal.
+When updating the guest house, the owner had seen a painted floor Bob Christian had done for Suzanne Rheinstein in her NYC apartment, that she had reproduced for the entire downstairs, unifying the entry, living/dining areas and kitchen with an airy graphic appeal.

 And while my friend has a great eye and is a resourceful collector, she needed assistance pulling it all together.
 Designer Lee Ann Thornton was brought in, who updated the furniture with a light, timeless touch and dark wicker accents,